Cyber threats are constantly changing.

 It’s a lot like any sort of intelligence operation; you’re simply collecting data, identifying and evaluating threats that might impact your organization and assets.
-This might come from threats you’ve actually received, like a malicious file or a threat, or it could involve keeping an eye on the threat landscape and knowing how your organization is likely to be attacked.
+This might come from threats you’ve received, like a malicious file or a threat, or it could involve keeping an eye on the threat landscape and knowing how your organization is likely to be attacked.

 This can help you paint a picture of the risks posed by specific threats, and might include detailed information, such as the trends, patterns, and tools attackers might use in an attack.

 Such analysis has several security uses; it might be used to inform policy or design security procedures.
-It may also be used to provide warnings, or to detect an attack.
+It may also be used to provide warnings or to detect an attack.

 Detecting an attack early is critical in limiting the damage to your organization.
 According to the Cost of a Data Breach Report, it often takes an average of 279 days for an organization to find and contain a breach.
 Breaches found early, ( in this case, “early” means in less than 200 days) however, tend to cost $1.2 million less.

-Take third-party risk.
+Take a third-party risk.
 You might occasionally check to ensure your vendors and partners are compliant with the regulations governing your industry.
-Perhaps you have someone from your security organization look into their compliance, or perhaps your vendors submit a questionnaire.
+Perhaps you have someone from your security organization look into their compliance, or perhaps your vendors submit a risk management questionnaire.
 That’s fine, but by relying on these methods, you won’t be notified the moment a vendor drops out of compliance and leaves you at risk.

 The same goes for chatter on the dark web; you might have personnel search the online spaces frequented by criminals to see if your organization’s name or information has cropped up, but you’re not getting a notification as soon as that happens.
-Instead, you’re relying on chance — maybe someone from your organization will do a search see the chatter in time to prevent an attack.
+Instead, you’re relying on chance — maybe someone from your organization will do a search and see the chatter in time to prevent a cybersecurity attack.

-By using smart tools that constantly scan for risks and threats, you make sure you constantly have the best, most-up-to-date security intelligence at all times.
+By using smart tools that constantly scan for risks and threats, you make sure you constantly have the best, most up-to-date security intelligence at all times.

-Cyber criminals are constantly changing their approach, but their objective is always the same: stealing your information, usually for financial gain.
+Cybercriminals are constantly changing their approach, but their objective is always the same: stealing your information, usually for financial gain.
 Your information security platform should be able to keep you apprised of their tactics at all times.